7th Annual Alberta NVC "Communicating Heart to Heart" Conference

 Session Facilitators may include:

-Val is back after wowing everyone with her insights around children last year.
+Val is back after wowing everyone with her insights around children last two years.
 Val calls herself a passionate newbie to NVC and never does things in half measure.
 Having been drawn to Marshall Rosenberg’s work in January 2015 her gung ho attitude lead her to start using components of NVC with her clients and families before she even finished Marshall’s book.
-Since that enthusiastic beginning, Val has attended several NVC workshops, an IIT, a few NVC Conferences and has incorporated compassionate communication into her work as a children and adolescent mental health therapist, educator, Family Violence Treatment Program group facilitator, and in her own day-to-day living.
+Since that enthusiastic beginning, Val has attended several NVC workshops, an IIT, a few NVC Conferences and has incorporated compassionate communication into her work as a high school counselor, educator, Family Violence Treatment Program group facilitator, and in her own day-to-day living.
 She loves kids and is becoming fonder of adults as she goes along.
 She specializes in using compassionate communication with children and adolescents and loves to see them embrace the paradigm of caring and empathy that is created through NVC.
 “Parents get it too,” she says, “but their kids are usually showing mom and dad how it is really done.”
 Armed with mindfulness, compassionate communication and neuroscience Val is compassionately participating in changing the world, one connection at a time.
 When she’s not doing that she teaches scuba diving and is fascinated by clown fish and sea horses.